jtsternberg/github-branch-generator/README.md

 A simple Chrome extension that generates a Git branch name based on the current GitHub issue page and copies it to the clipboard.
 The branch name is generated following a specific format using your nickname, issue type, issue number, and a slugified version of the issue title.

+This extension was created with the help of ChatGPT (specifically ChatGPT 4o using the MacOs version of ChatGPT).
+Checkout [ChatGPT-Prompt.md](ChatGPT-Prompt.md) which documents the prompts used to generate the extension, as a learning resource for developers.

 ## Features

 - Generates a branch name in the format: `<nickname>/<type>/<issue-number>-<short-description>`